-Over time, the disease progressed to a point where in July, 2010, I had to place Nancy in the secure memory care unit of an assisted living residence in our home state of Washington.
+Over time, Nancy’s dementia progressed to a point where in July 2010, I came to the painful realization her needs would be best served by moving her to a secure memory care residence within an assisted living community in our home state of Washington.
 On July 4, 2012, Nancy died.
 It was indeed her Independence Day – freed from the bonds of a relentless and unforgiving disease.

 The reach of dementia in my life provided me with a gift – the realization my true calling is to connect with and assist caregivers and families of those with Alzheimer’s and related dementias.

 - For Dementia Caregiver Support, I provide personal, one-on-one coaching to the caregiver as they progress on their care journey.

 - With Dementia Family Support, I guide family members through the difficult conversations associated with the care of their loved ones facing dementia.

 Education & Professional Credentials